yi-sun/circom-pairing/docs/README.md

 For general implementations not particular to BLS12-381, we denote the prime by `p` below.

 ## Input format

+To format inputs correctly for our circuits, in `Python` one can use the functions in `python/field_helper.py` which are designed to work with [py_ecc](https://github.com/ethereum/py_ecc).
+In `Typescript` one can see `test/test.ts` for an example of how to format inputs compatibly with [@noble/bls12-381](https://www.npmjs.com/package/@noble/bls12-381).

 ### Proper BigInt representation